MaxeThis/ASDA-Website/README.md

 Many dental students and future dentists will eventually manage their own practice websites.
 Understanding website infrastructure now will prepare us to make informed decisions later.

+My name is Max [\[Insta\]](https://www.instagram.com/maxterr12/)[\[LinkedIn\]](https://www.linkedin.com/in/maxwellmendelson/), I am the WebMaxter for the University of Maryland School of Dentistry ASDA chapter.
+This past year, I moved our chapter website from wix to WordPress on a DigitalOcean server.
+You can check it out [here](https://umbasda.org/).
+We are now saving a lot of money and I wanted to share this process with other chapters!

 ## **Why WordPress?**

 Most website builders charge around **\$30/month** for hosting and an additional **\$27/year** for a domain—totaling **\$370/year**.
 By switching to **WordPress + DigitalOcean + Namecheap**, costs are reduced to: